|Are candidates treated fairly during screenings for ‘culture fit’?|

 “Culture fit” might be a good thing if it gauged honesty or personal integrity, or if, for example, it helped to pair subordinates and managers who value complimentary styles of teamwork or leadership.
 In cases like this, might not the job applicant also want to screen for “culture fit”?
-Finding a good match work both ways.
+Finding a good match works both ways.

 Unfortunately, that doesn’t seem to be what “culture fit” is about.